KULeuvenNeuromechanics/PredSim/README.md

 ### Required software

+PredSim runs on local machines with Microsoft Windows, but does not run on Apple macOS.

 To run this code you need to have the following softwares on your machine:

 - MATLAB.
 [Statistics and Machine Learning Toolbox](https://nl.mathworks.com/products/statistics.html) and [Signal Processing Toolbox](https://nl.mathworks.com/products/signal.html) are required.
 [Parallel Computing Toolbox](https://nl.mathworks.com/products/parallel-computing.html) is optional.
 The code has mainly been developed and tested on MATLAB 2021b, but is expected to run on any recent version.
 - [OpenSim](https://simtk.org/projects/opensim) 4.3 or later.
 Older versions do not work.
 - [CasADi](https://web.casadi.org/get/).
 The code has been tested on CasADi 3.5.5 and later.
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 In Visual Studio Installer, [select to include Desktop development with C++](./Documentation/FiguresForDocumentation/fig_MSVS.png).
 The code has been tested on MSVS Community 2015, 2017, 2019, and 2022.
+We recommend installing Visual Studio Community 2022.
+PredSim has not been tested on newer versions of MSVS.
 - [CMake](https://cmake.org/download/).
 The code has been tested on CMake 3.22.0.
 Add CMake to your system Path.
+We recommend installing CMake 3.22.0.
+PredSim has not been tested on newer versions of CMake.
 - [Git](https://git-scm.com/download/win).
 The code has been tested on Git 2.40.0.windows.1.
 Add Git to your system Path.

+The following software is optional, but may improve the user experience:
+- [GitHub Desktop](https://github.com/apps/desktop).
+GitHub Desktop allows you to clone the repository to your machine through a GUI instead of command line.
+You will still require Git and need to add Git to your system Path when you run GitHub Desktop.

 ### How to setup the code